-The CDF Student Ambassador Program is a terrific way to awareness of celiac disease as a serious autoimmune disorder, the medical necessity of the gluten-free diet.
-Learn about the
+The CDF Student Ambassador Program is a terrific way to enable your child to raise awareness of celiac disease as a serious autoimmune disorder, and to help peers understand the medical necessity of the gluten-free diet.
+Learn about the Student Ambassador Program at celiac.org/studentambassadors.